scarv/miracle/experiments/memory-bus/README.md

   - data word value
   - expected loaded data
 - Create a hamming weight estimate, and perform simple CPA on each trace.
+  - If I expect entire word to be loaded, use weight of word.
+  - If I expect only asked for data to be loaded, use weight of sub-word.
 - Highly corrolated estimates indicate a correct combination of possible transported data.
 - This should let us answer if, when we load a byte, we also load the